Sofya Zhuk

-Sofya Andreyevna Zhuk (Софья Андреевна Жук; born 1 December 1999) is a former Russian tennis player.
+Sofya Andreyevna Zhuk (Софья Андреевна Жук; born 1 December 1999) is a Russian former tennis player.

 She won the 2015 Wimbledon girls' singles title.

 Career

-Early career
+Early years

 Zhuk trained at the Justine Henin Academy in Belgium and her coach was Olivier Jeunehomme until 2014-2015.
 From 2015 moved to USA and trained at IMG Academy.
 End of 2018 moved to Miami,Florida and trained with Patricia Tarabini.
-Her best win to date on the professional tour has been at a $60K tournament in Turkey, where she beat home favourite İpek Soylu in the final.
+Her best win to date on the professional tour has been at a $60k tournament in Turkey, where she beat home favourite İpek Soylu in the final.

-In 2014, she won her first tournament at Shymkent and became only the 17th 14-year-old in ITF history to win an open tournament at that age, joining a group which includes former world number ones Justine Henin and Dinara Safina.
+In 2014, she won her first tournament at Shymkent and became only the 17th 14-year-old in ITF history to win an open tournament at that age, joining a group which includes former world-number-ones, Justine Henin and Dinara Safina.

-In 2015, Zhuk competed as an unseeded 15-year-old at Wimbledon, where she won the junior girls' title against fellow Russian and No. 12 ranked junior Anna Blinkova in straight sets, 7–5, 6–4.
+In 2015, Zhuk competed as an unseeded 15-year-old at Wimbledon, where she won the junior girls' title against fellow Russian and No. 12 ranked junior Anna Blinkova, in straight sets.
 Zhuk did not drop a set in the whole Wimbledon tournament.
-Zhuk became only the second Russian girl to win the Junior Wimbledon title, following the 2002 final when Vera Dushevina defeated compatriot Maria Sharapova.
+Zhuk became only the second Russian girl to win the Wimbledon title, following the 2002 final when Vera Dushevina defeated compatriot Maria Sharapova.